Yoga intensive retreat with Miluse immerse yourself into the full experience of yoga

 - Diary and pen

-Minimum number of participants is 4, maximum 16.
+The minimum number of participants is 4, the maximum is 16.